Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 |Blaisdale Montessori School - Scarborough|

-Minimal direct instruction: Teachers rarely lecture to the whole class or large groups of kids.
+Minimal direct instruction: Montessori teachers rarely lecture to the whole class or large groups of kids.
 When they do give lectures, they tend to be engaging and interactive.
-Typically, though, teachers merely guide kids, and connect them with meaningful work.
+Typically, though, teachers merely guide kids, and connect them with meaningful work, even at the preschool or casa level.

 Self-directed learning: Students have lots of freedom in their studies.
 With the guidance of the teacher, they often choose their own tasks and determine the pace of their studies.

-Concrete learning: Students work with lots of concrete materials to learn different skills and concepts.
+Concrete learning: Students work with lots of concrete materials, and do lots of practical life activities, to learn different skills and concepts (especially at the lower levels).
 At the upper levels, though, there’s more focus on abstract learning.

 Uninterrupted work periods: Montessori students are given plenty of time to work on specific tasks in the classroom, free of interruptions.
 In elementary schools, they’re often given at least one 3-hour, uninterrupted work period.

 Montessori activities: Almost all class time is spent on structured activities and tasks.
 Students aren’t typically given free-play time in class, except sometimes at the lower levels (such as in preschool or nursery school).
-Some time is scheduled for outdoor recess, though this may be less than in traditional or mainstream schools.
+Some time is scheduled for outdoor recess in Montessori schools, though this may be less than in traditional or mainstream schools.

 Minimal homework: Homework is almost never assigned, though students may be allowed to bring some work home.
 This gives students more independence and preserves precious family time.

-In Montessori schools, in Toronto and elsewhere, learning is very hands-on.
-Montessori students work with lots of concrete materials, and they’re encouraged to solve problems on their own—without the teacher’s help.
+In Montessori schools, in Toronto and the GTA (including North York, Scarborough, and Etobicoke), learning is very hands-on.
+Students work with lots of concrete materials, and they’re encouraged to solve problems on their own—without the teacher’s help.
 For most subjects, textbooks aren’t used (at least at the lower levels), and teachers don’t try to impart information to students.

-To learn how the Montessori method evolves from preschool to high school, read our Montessori curriculum guide.
+To learn how the Montessori method evolves from preschool to high school, read our guide to the Montessori teaching approach.

 A Montessori education has numerous benefits.
 Its individualized curriculum can be very challenging and stimulating.
 And, it’s teaching and curricular approach promotes independence, concentration, discipline, and good work habits.

-Finally, there’s some evidence that concrete learning—which is one of its big focuses —benefits many students.
-Research has shown that it can lead to faster learning, as well as improved focus and engagement.
+Moreover, there’s some evidence that concrete learning—which is one of its big focuses —benefits many students.
+Research has shown that the Montessori focus on practical life and sensory activities can lead to faster learning, as well as improved focus and engagement.

 Montessori schools work especially well for children who are highly motivated and have good work habits.
 They also can be a good fit for children with special needs, including children who are gifted and have learning disabilities.
 (To learn more, read our guide to Montessori and special needs.)
 On the other hand, they’re sometimes not a great fit for children who prefer a traditional classroom structure and a standard curriculum.

 If you’re looking at Montessori for your child, be sure to look for a school that’s the right fit.
-Luckily, in Toronto, there are lots of schools to choose from.
+Luckily, in Toronto, there are lots of top schools and preschool programs to choose from, most of which are certified or accredited and have dedicated teachers with rigorous training.

 Maria Montessori introduced the Montessori method for child education in 1907.
 She believed that education during a child's formative years is crucial to their development and future success.
-Maria Montessori observed that children absorb knowledge from all aspects of the world around them, and that every child has an innate desire to learn.
+Maria Montessori observed that children absorb knowledge like a sponge, and that every child has an innate desire to learn.

-Similar to Waldorf and Reggio Emilia schools, Montessori schools encourage a child to acquire the skills necessary for practical life.
+Similar to Waldorf and Reggio Emilia schools, Montessori schools enable children to acquire the skills necessary for a practical and valuable life.
 They also develop the motor and social skills of even the youngest students.

-Don’t be afraid to ask lots of questions of each of the Toronto Montessori schools you are interested in, until you find the right fit.
+Don’t be afraid to ask lots of questions of each of the Toronto Montessori schools you're interested in, until you find the right fit.
 You want what’s best for your child.
-So, before choosing a Montessori school, take these questions into consideration:
+So, before choosing a Montessori school in the GTA, take these questions into consideration: